pypa/pipx/README.md

 This will add both the above mentioned path and the `%USERPROFILE%\.local\bin` folder to your search path.
 Restart your terminal session and verify `pipx` does run.

-Upgrade pipx with `python3 -m pip install --user --upgrade pipx`.
+Upgrade pipx with `py -m pip install --user --upgrade pipx`.

 ### Via zipapp